fabric/fabric/sites/www/upgrading.rst

     These are all listed in the rest of the doc too, so if you're already sold, just skip there.

-- Python 3 compatibility (specifically, we now support 2.7 and 3.4+);
 - Thread-safe - no more requirement on multiprocessing for concurrency;
 - API reorganized around `fabric.connection.Connection` objects instead of global module state;